Background - How did the brainLight-Systems come about?

 After a few minutes, the users of the mental systems feel themselves becoming calm and deeply relaxed.
 Breathing decelerates and becomes more regular.
 Images and thoughts may appear, gently rolling across the user’s field of perception like a movie; the user may feel as if s/he is floating, with exciting colors, shapes and patterns emerging in front of the inner eye.

 With regular use of the system, people achieve

 The latest equipment, as represented by the brainLight-Systems, combines a varied mix of sounds, chords and frequencies.
 Depending on which program is selected, the user will be drawn into different mental states extending from gentle relaxation through meditation to a peak of awareness.
 The present generation of brainLight-System equipment plays music in which the frequencies are adapted in real time to raise not only the intensity of the experience but its therapeutic value.

 This is how the system works: starting with rapidly pulsing light (the beta brainwave stage), users are drawn away from their tense mental state into the alpha state by the slower pulsing of light.
 Alpha waves (in the frequency from 8 to 13 Hz) are indicative of physical and mental relaxation.
 The frequencies at which a degree of healing and self-regeneration take place are in the delta phase (below 4 Hz), which can also be induced by the pulsing light.
 There is a broad range of indications for therapeutic use of the systems.

 How the systems work - What frequencies do the systems use?

-The systems could be called mind machines and to understand how they work it is important to take into account how the brain functions from the point of view of brain waves.
-"Different brainwaves“ are defined by the electrical oscillation of the brain that operates at frequencies which vary depending on a person's current state of consciousness.
+In order to understand how the mind machines work, it is important to have an understanding of the brain and, in particular, the brainwaves.
+The different brainwaves are defined by the electrical oscillation of the brain that operates at frequencies, which vary depending on a person's current state of consciousness.

 The electrical activity of a human brain is described as occurring in four ranges: